-Throughout 2017, The Halesworth Campus Development Board has met approximately monthly to coordinate efforts and advance the overall Campus project.
+Throughout 2017 and 2018, The Halesworth Campus Development Board has met approximately monthly to coordinate efforts and advance the overall Campus project.
 The board brings together representatives of Sentinel Leisure Trust, CTS, Castlemeadow Care, Pulse Fitness, Halesworth Health, and Halesworth Volunteer Centre.
 It is chaired by Edward Hare, an independent chairperson who has experience of other major partnership projects.
 There are two working groups that support the Development Board:

 - The property Group co-ordinates all property matters across the whole site – including sales, leases, planning & design, the build phases.